-- 8.1.4.1.3 The applicant must agree to return to the University for one (1) full academic year during the year immediately following the leave period or to repay in full all compensation paid by the University during the period of the leave.

-- 8.1.4.1.3.1 Faculty may apply for a professional development leave for a period following a sabbatical leave without having to pay the University for compensation paid during the sabbatical.
-Upon the conclusion of such a professional development leave, the faculty member shall be required to return for a full academic year or to repay in full all compensation paid by the University during the period of the sabbatical leave.

-- 8.1.4.1.4 The applicant must agree to provide the Department Head, Dean and the PVPAA within one (1) semester after returning to the applicant's assigned professional responsibilities a complete report (in writing) on the status of the applicant's accomplishments during the leave.

-- 8.1.4.1.5 The applicant must agree that in the event the applicant does not pursue the work according to the specific purpose for which the leave was granted (unless changed or modified upon approval of the FRC and the PVPAA) the applicant shall forego a raise in compensation and promotion (if applicable) for a period of one (1) year following the applicant's return to active status.
-The judgment that the above statement is applicable shall rest with the FRC, with the provision that the PVPAA, for serious reasons, may overrule the FRC's judgment.
+- 8.1.5.2.2 The applicant must agree to return to the University for one (1) full academic year during the year immediately following the leave period or to repay in full all compensation paid by the University during the period of the leave. - 8.1.5.2.3 Faculty may apply for a professional development leave for a period following a sabbatical leave without having to pay the University for compensation paid during the sabbatical.
+Upon the conclusion of such a professional development leave, the faculty member shall be required to return for a full academic year or to repay in full all compensation paid by the University during the period of the sabbatical leave. - 8.1.5.2.4 The applicant must agree to provide the Department Head, Dean and the PVPAA within one (1) semester after returning to the applicant's assigned professional responsibilities a complete report (in writing) on the status of the applicant's accomplishments during the leave. - 8.1.5.2.5 The applicant must agree that in the event the applicant does not pursue the work according to the specific purpose for which the leave was granted (unless changed or modified upon approval of the FRC and the PVPAA) the applicant shall forego a raise in compensation and promotion (if applicable) for a period of one (1) year following the applicant's return to active status.
+The judgment that the above statement is applicable shall rest with the FRC, with the provision that the PVPAA, for serious reasons, may overrule the FRC's judgment. - 8.1.6 Review Procedure - 8.1.6.1 All applicants for sabbatical leave shall be reviewed and ranked according to the criteria set forth in Section 8.1.4 at the department, college, and University level.
+Two (2) ranked lists will be maintained at all levels of review, one (1) for each type of sabbatical as specified in 8.1.3.

-- 8.1.4.1.6 For each sabbatical request forwarded to the CAC, the department head shall indicate to the dean the staffing necessary to replace the applicant were the request granted (including acceptable alternative types) using the form available on the PVPAA website.
-The replacement must be expressed as full-time equated teaching faculty (FTETF).
-The department head shall also indicate the anticipated total compensation for the replacement.
-Replacement options must be selected from among the following:

-- 1. No replacement is necessary

-- 2. Adjunct

-- 3. Faculty overload (see Section 8.1.6.6)

-- 4. Full-Time Instructor

-- 5. Full-Time Assistant Professor

-- 6. Visiting Professor

-- 7. Contingent faculty

-- 8.1.5 Review Procedure

-- 8.1.5.1 All applicants for sabbatical leave shall be reviewed and ranked according to the criteria set forth in Section 8.1.3 at the department, college, and University level.
 The departmental estimates of replacement costs for sabbaticals will be kept separate from the applications throughout the ranking process so that financial considerations do not affect the ranking of the sabbatical applications through FRC.
-No new materials may be added to the sabbatical application once it has left the department except upon the specific request of the CAC or the FRC in processing an appeal.

-The department shall evaluate applications in two (2) ways:
+No new materials may be added to the sabbatical application once it has left the department except upon the specific request of the CAC or the FRC in processing an appeal. - 8.1.6.1.1.
+All committees and administrators reviewing sabbatical applications will use the evaluation rubric on the FRC website.
+Each reviewing committee member including administrators will submit their rubric, and notes if taken, to the committee chair who will send them to the Records Management Department to be archived. - 8.1.6.2 The department shall evaluate applications in two (2) ways: - a.

-- a.
 The department shall judge whether or not the application meets the purposes set forth in Section 8.1.3 and shall specifically state its judgment in the materials forwarded to the CAC for each application. - b.
 The department shall rank order the applications from those most deserving of funding to those least deserving of funding.
 Applications which do not sufficiently meet the purposes of Section 8.1.3 shall not be included in this ranking.